Sammy Byrd: Golf career

 Upon joining the Yankees, Byrd quickly developed the reputation of being the best golfer in professional baseball.
 In 1930, Bobby Jones played a round of golf with Byrd, and called Byrd "the very best man with a driver I ever saw."
 Byrd won the first tournament he entered, the amateur portion of the 1933 Southeastern PGA Open.
 He made his professional golf debut in a tournament at the Pinehurst Resort in November 1933.
 In January 1937, he won a golf tournament of baseball players in Sarasota, Florida, by fourteen strokes.

 When Byrd retired from baseball in 1937, he became an assistant to Dudley at the Philadelphia Country Club.
-He tied with Abe Espinosa for fifth place in the 1938 Cresent City Open and tied with Ralph Guldahl for fourth place of the 1938 St. Petersburg Open Invitational.
+He tied with Abe Espinosa for fifth place in the 1938 Crescent City Open and tied with Ralph Guldahl for fourth place of the 1938 St. Petersburg Open Invitational.
 In July 1939, Byrd won the Philadelphia Open Championship.
 In 1940, Byrd became the golf pro at the Merion Golf Club in Haverford Township, Pennsylvania.
 He competed in the 1940 Masters Tournament and tied for 14th place, becoming the first person to play in both a World Series and a Masters Tournament.

 At the 1941 Providence Open, Byrd set a competitive record at Triggs Memorial Golf Course when he shot a 66, six under par, in the first round.
 He finished in third place in the 1941 Masters Tournament.
 He won the Greater Greensboro Open in 1942 with a 279, five under par, two strokes ahead of Ben Hogan and Lloyd Mangrum.
 He finished in fourth place in the 1942 Masters Tournament.
 In June 1942, Byrd won the Pennsylvania Open Championship by seven shots over Henry Ransom.
 Byrd setting a course record with a 64, seven under par, in the second round.
 He won the Chicago Victory National Open in 1943 with a score of 277, five strokes ahead of Craig Wood.